Ministry of Agrarian Policy and Food (Ukraine): State Committee of Agro-Industrial Business

-2019—2020 disappearal of the Ministry
+2019—2020 disappearal of the ministry

-The on 29 August 2019 appointed Honcharuk Government did not have a separate Ministry of Agriculture.
-The Ministry function were taken over by the Ministry of Economic Development and Trade.
+On 29 August 2019, the appointed Honcharuk Government did not have a separate Ministry of Agriculture.
+The ministry function were taken over by the Ministry of Economic Development and Trade.

 In January 2020 President Volodymyr Zelensky stated the need to separate the Ministry of Economic Development, Trade and Agriculture.
 Early March 2020 the Minister of Economic Development, Trade and Agriculture, Tymofiy Mylovanov refused to head a newly reestablish Ministry of Agriculture (because he did not agree with the economic policies of the new Shmyhal Government).

 On 9 July 2020 Zelensky predicted that "at maximum in September" Ukraine would have a separate Minister of Agriculture again.

 On 17 December 2020 the ministry was indeed resurrected with the appointment of Roman Leshchenko as Minister of Agricultural Policy and Food.